tasuten/Fugaku/README.md

 # Fugaku
-The colorscheme inspired by Ukiyo-es
+The colorscheme using Japanese Traditional Colors

 You can see screenshots on [GitHub Pages](http://tasuten.github.io/Fugaku/)